cainsusk/BitcoinCore-Architecture/A1/script.md

 Once it finds the correct Parent block, the node has validated the incoming block and will add it to the `blockchain`.

-# Functional Architecture
-Now that we understand the system in an abstract sense, let us put it all together.

-When looking at the system functionally, there are several layers we can define:
- - The User Interface
- - Local Bitcoin Core Protocol
- - The Connection Layer

 ## User Interface